 If the materialized view is created in Google BigQuery, you can configure the materialized view to expire.
 Do this to avoid charges for storage of the materialized view if you don't need the view for more than a few days.

 You cannot create a materialized view if you include variables in the SQL query or if the SQL query is defined for a view.
+You cannot create a materialized view if you include an external table in the query.

 To see the name of the materialized view associated with a query layer, open the Layer Properties dialog box for the query layer in the map.
 Do not delete or alter this view in the cloud data warehouse.